 - How will businesses need to prepare to remain relevant in a future of government intervention, consumer awareness, resource crunch, geo-political changes and increased connectivity?

 GLP participants will hear from respected leaders in government, business, civil society and media.

 Member of the Board of Executive Directors, BASF

 Co-Founded of DHL International (Asia Pacific), Chairman-Emeritus of DHL Express (Hong Kong)

 More than half of India’s vast population of 1.3 billion is younger than 25.
 The country faces the significant challenge of harnessing this generation as a productive work force.
 An estimated 200 million young people must be trained by 2022 and skills training is today a major policy issue.

 In addition, the informal sector accounts for 90% of non-agricultural employment, making it one of the largest informal economies in the world.
 Informal workers are therefore denied access to government protection and regulation.

-Participants on the GLP will work with LabourNet, a professional social enterprise based out of Bangalore, India and dedicated to providing work-integrated job training to informal workers in construction, manufacturing, textiles and cosmetics/beauty.
-The group of global executives will propose develop strategic recommendations and a business model to support the socio-economic livelihoods of people in urban and rural India through education, employment and entrepreneurship.
+Participants on the GLP will work with LabourNet, a professional social enterprise based out of Bangalore, India and dedicated to providing work-integrated job training informal workers across India, spanning all trades including construction, manufacturing, textiles and cosmetics/beauty.
+The group of global executives will develop strategic recommendations and a business model to support the socio-economic livelihoods of people in urban and rural India through education, employment and entrepreneurship.